-A Thank You to Our Board Members
+Welcome and Thank You Board Members

 AMCC is happy to welcome two new members to our board of directors: Melanie Brown of Juneau and Josh Wisniewski of Seldovia.
 Melanie works as an Organizer for Salmon State and commercial fishes for salmon in Bristol Bay.
 Josh is a small-scale commercial harvester, a subsistence fisherman, and an anthropologist.

 We give heartfelt thanks to outgoing board members Vicki Clark and Ellen Tyler.
 We are grateful for their years of service to AMCC and their steadfast dedication to the mission.

 Pew Charitable Trust